hcansiz/system-design/Networking/tcp-udp.md

 3. **Step 3 – ACK (Customer Confirms Order):**
    You confirm,
    *"Great!
-I'd like the grilled salmon, please."*
+I'd like table water, the grilled salmon, and the chocolate cake."*
    → This is the client sending an **ACK** packet, completing the **three-way handshake**.

 4. **Guaranteed Delivery:**